computational-ecology-lab/mutualism-eco-evo-assembly/readme.rst

 To change any variable, follow the comments explaining what they are.
 Be sure to change the affected variables in other scripts.
 For example, to change the number of assembly events, change the variable n_evolutions in fevomodelM.
 Then, you will have to change accordingly the tvec variable in the other scripts.

 This material includes the df's used in the paper for all scenarios: main, onoff,and mixed.
 Therefore, it is possible to run only scripts #3 and #4 to reproduce the same analyses used in the paper.
-If you run #1 + #2 for new simulations of these scenarios, the original df's will be overwritten.
+If you run #1 + #2 for new simulations of these scenarios, the original df's will be overwritten. (these df's are larger files not included in the github repository, only in zenodo:  https://doi.org/10.5281/zenodo.15439137)

 The file **spec-file.txt** contains all the information about the conda environment that hosted this project.